hikeventures/hikeventures.github.io/_posts/2012-11-27-hiking-in-seitseminen-national-park-finland.markdown

 [![backpacking seitseminen national park][image-2]][2]

-We entered the Park via the Seitseminen Visitor Centre where we got maps and snacks as well as internet access.
+We entered the Park via the Seitseminen Nature Centre where we got maps and snacks as well as internet access.
 After having refreshed ourselves in the Visitor Centre we started walking towards the Kovero Crown Tenant Farm.

 [![camping seitseminen national park][image-3]][3]

-The farm has been renovated and looks the same as in the 1930s.
+The Kovero Crown Tenant Farm has been renovated and looks the same as in the 1930s.

 [![travel seitseminen national park][image-4]][4]